Chaturale: Population

-At the time of the 2011 Nepal census it had a population of 10000 living in 1200 individual households.
-The population of chaturale is decreasing day by day due the migration of people to Kathmandu and foreign country due to the lack of job opportunity in village.
+At the time of the 2011 Nepal census it had a population of 10,000 living in 1,200 individual households.
+The population of Chaturale is decreasing day by day due to the migration of people to Kathmandu and foreign countries due to the lack of job opportunities in the village.

 Facilities

-It has one secondary school called Mahendra Higher secondary school which is located at Dumrechaur, Chaturale and a primary school called Shree Barmayani primary school at Barbandi.
+It has one secondary school called Mahendra Higher Secondary School, which is located at Dumrechaur, Chaturale, and a primary school called Shree Barmayani Primary School at Barbandi.

-The government is planning to link Ranipauwa to Bidur via chaturale with a better road.
+The government is planning to link Ranipauwa to Bidur via Chaturale with a better road.